-Journal of Nursing Education and Practice (PRINT ISSN 1925-4040, ONLINE ISSN 1925-4059) is a peer-reviewed international scientific journal providing a forum for original research, case reports, experience exchange and reviews to the fields of nursing on clinical nursing, nursing administration, nursing practice, nursing education and so on.
+Journal of Nursing Education and Practice (PRINT ISSN 1925-4040, ONLINE ISSN 1925-4059) is a peer-reviewed international scientific journal providing a forum for original research, case reports, experience exchange and reviews to the fields of nursing on clinical nursing, nursing administration, nursing practice, nursing education and other relevant nursing issues.

-JNEP's primary aim is to promote a high standard of clinically related scholarship which supports the practice and education of nursing.
-The Journal also aims to promote the international exchange of ideas and experience that draw from the different cultures in which practice takes place.
+The primary aim of the JNEP is to promote a high standard of clinically related scholarship that supports the practice and education of nursing.
+These aims are achieved through promoting the international exchange of ideas and experience that draw from the different cultures in which practice takes place.
 Manuscripts on evidence-based nursing and nursing education are preferred.

 JNEP is included in: